vishwakarma-31/trading_bot/docs/logic_algorithms.md

 ## Conclusion

-This documentation provides a comprehensive overview of the core algorithms and logic used in the GoQuant Trading Bot.
+This documentation provides a comprehensive overview of the core algorithms and logic used in the Generic Trading Bot.
 The system is designed to be robust, efficient, and capable of handling various edge cases while providing accurate arbitrage detection and market view calculations.